Funding for Erasmus+ internships

 - EEA countries: Iceland, Liechtenstein and Norway

 A Temporary Worker-Government Authorized Exchange visa (T5) is required for interns under the Erasmus+ programme to stay in the UK.
 In order to be able to apply for such a visa, the participants must have a so-called Certificate of sponsorship, which is issued for Erasmus+ by the British Council.
 The Certificate of Sponsorship is a reference number that contains information about the position and the personal data of the participant and is valid for three months from the date of issue.
-The application for the reference number must be submitted to the British Council by the sending university and not by the individual grant recipients.
+The application for the reference number must be submitted to the British Council by the individual grant recipients.
 This process can take up to three weeks and is not chargeable for German citizens.

 The visa application can be filled out online after presenting the reference number from the Certificate of sponsorship and costs 244 British pounds (German citizens receive a discount of 55 British pounds).
 Those who have a visa also may have to pay an Immigration Health Surcharge for access to the NHS, the public health service.
 Calculate your immigration health surcharge